 The exhibition presents Lorenzo Lotto's masterpiece, Madonna and Child between Saints John the Baptist and Catherine of Alexandria, signed and dated 1522 and kept in a private collection.

-"The scene - explains Giovanni Valagussa, artistic curator of the event - is composed with the characteristic non-conformism of Lorenzo Lotto who arranges the characters almost in contrast with each other, along diagonal lines that cross the space.
-The central group of Mary with the Child is probably influenced by distant Raphaelesque suggestions, but more generally it reasons on the search for expression of movement and on the possibility of representing a group in torsion that is built on an approximately pyramidal structure.
+“The scene - explains Giovanni Valagussa, artistic curator of the event - is composed with the characteristic non-conformism of Lorenzo Lotto who arranges the characters almost in contrast with each other, along diagonal lines that cross the space.
+The central group of Mary with the Child is probably influenced by distant Raphaelesque suggestions, but more generally it reasons on the search for expression of movement and on the possibilities of representing a group in torsion that is built on an approximately pyramidal structure.
 Typically Lotto is however the disconcerting solution of the small wooden coffin that protrudes at an angle in the foreground and which immediately gives a dramatic thrill to the representation.
-A reference to the future death of the Child which becomes the key to reading the whole scene, explaining the motion of fear that pushes him towards the Mother, who in turn is worried and protective.
+A reference to the future death of the Child which becomes the key to the reading of the whole scene, explaining the movement of fear that pushes him towards the Mother, who in turn is worried and protective.
 Under the case there is also a plank also in wood on the edge of which the painter writes signature and date, in a probable identification in the common destiny that seems to evoke an imminent death.
 On the sides there are two saints.
 John the Baptist pointing towards the Child and dramatically indicating his future: Ecce agnus Dei.
 And Saint Catherine who in the tradition of the mystical marriage represents the Church, continuer of the earthly presence of Christ, but accompanied by martyrdom remembered by the hook wheel.